linduarte/linduarte.github.io/notes.md

 For quick notes related to specific parts of your code, you can use comments directly in your HTML, CSS, or JavaScript files.

  <!-- Header section with logo and banner message -->

+Create the file to connect Git to Gihub (SSH)